dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 3. **Guidelines for Composing Meaningful Queries:** The ERM not only helps with schema design but also provides a method for forming valid data queries.
 These queries rely on foreign keys to match entities through the relationships they participate in, ensuring that the data retrieved is both accurate and meaningful.

-At the heart of the ERM is the concept of an *entity set*, which is an unordered collection of identifiable items (entities) that share the same attributes and are distinguished by a primary key.
+An **entity set** in the ERM is an unordered collection of identifiable items (entities) that share the same attributes and are distinguished by a primary key.
 These entity sets can participate in relationships with other entity sets, forming the backbone of a relational database.

-A *relationship set* in the ERM is a collection of associations that link entities from different entity sets.
+A **relationship set** in the ERM is a collection of associations that link entities from different entity sets.
 These associations are defined by referential constraints, also known as foreign keys, which ensure that relationships between entities are maintained consistently.

 Although the ERM is best known for its approach to schema design, it also plays a crucial role in query formation.
 By relying on foreign keys and clearly defined relationships, queries can accurately retrieve data based on the connections between entities.